 The health insurers’ answers are not satisfying for seniors, said Joshua Haberman, owner of Alexander & Haberman, an insurance agency based in Bloomington.

-“It should say: ‘We do not have a contract and we are working hard to get one,’” Haberman said.
+“It should say: ‘We do not have a contract, and we are working hard to get one,’” Haberman said.
 “The consumer deserves that.
 If you want to deliver a win later — and tell us, ‘Oh, they’re in-network’ — then do that. … But I’m doing my search now.
 What is the true answer now?”

-Medicare is a government health insurance program for U.S. seniors and younger people with disabilities that covers hospitalization and doctor visits, but not all costs.
+Medicare is a government health insurance program for seniors and younger people with disabilities that covers hospitalization and doctor visits, but not all costs.
 To handle these gaps, many seniors buy a Medicare Supplement from a private insurer to expand the coverage, plus a separate policy from an insurer for prescription drugs.

 Over the past 20 years, however, more beneficiaries are opting instead for Medicare Advantage health plans from private insurers, which the federal government has hired to provide for members’ care.
-These Advantage plans typically bundle together coverage for hospital, physician and pharmacy care at a lower monthly premium with annual limits on out-of-pocket costs.
+These plans typically bundle together coverage for hospital, physician and pharmacy care at a lower monthly premium with annual limits on out-of-pocket costs.

 A key tradeoff is that Medicare Advantage plans generally have fewer providers in their networks — and networks can change from year to year.

-HealthPartners and Essentia Health announced earlier this year that they’ll be going out-of-network in 2025 with UnitedHealthcare Medicare Advantage plans.
+HealthPartners and Essentia Health announced this year that they’ll be going out-of-network in 2025 with UnitedHealthcare Medicare Advantage plans.
 For Humana Medicare Advantage plans, Essentia also plans to go out-of-network next year, along with Avera Health, North Memorial Health and Sanford Health.

-The announcements have created a dilemma for seniors weighing whether to stick with their health plans or their doctors.
+The announcements have created a dilemma for seniors deciding whether to stick with their health plans or their doctors.
 It’s one reason, Greiner said, that call volumes are up and length of time per call has increased substantially at the state’s Senior LinkAge Line, which fields questions about Medicare health insurance options.

 Part of the problem is that seniors are being asked to buy health plans at a time when insurers are still negotiating contracts with certain health care providers, said Eric Ellsworth, the director of health data strategy at Checkbook Health.
-At the Senior LinkAge Line, counselors are advising seniors who want to stick with these health care providers to make health plan changes now, since they can later switch back to Humana and UnitedHealthcare if their health system ultimately renews its network agreement for next year.
+At the Senior LinkAge Line, counselors advise seniors who want to stick with these providers to make health plan changes now, since they can later switch back to Humana and UnitedHealthcare if their health system ultimately renews its network agreement for next year.

 For now, however, “it’s like shopping for the new model year of cars, but nobody knows exactly what they’re going to make next year,” Ellsworth said.

-“We need to have the regulators bring accountability to the insurers and the health systems, so that they are making these negotiations outside of the time of open enrollment,” Ellsworth said.
+“We need to have the regulators bring accountability to the insurers and the health systems, so that they are making these negotiations outside of the time of open enrollment,” he said.
 Change is needed “so that consumers have a stable and clear choice.”

 Open enrollment runs Oct.
 15 through Dec.
 7. The Medicare Plan Finder tool is available online at Medicare.gov.
 The federal government assists consumers over the phone at 800-MEDICARE (800-633-4227).
 Health insurance agents can help individual seniors, as well.
 Minnesota seniors can get help exploring options by calling the state’s Senior LinkAge Line at 800-333-2433.